earthcubeprojects-chords/chords-docs/_pages/using-chords.md

 ## Data Backup

 There are many ways to backup your data and configuration on your CHORDS portal.
-First you should note that when you run ``python chords_control --config`` a backup copy of your configuration files is created.
+First you should note that when you run ``python3 chords_control --config`` a backup copy of your configuration files is created.
 You can also manually back up your portal by saving your configuration and database once everything is set up.
 <figure>
   <a href ="{{ site.baseurl }}/assets/images/DataBackup.png"><img  class="img-responsive" src="{{ site.baseurl }}/assets/images/DataBackup.png"></a><!--Using liquid to set path for images.-->